segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel-server-side/index.md

 ---
-title: Facebook Pixel Server-Side Destination
+title: Facebook Conversions API Destination
 rewrite: true
-hidden: true
 beta: true
 strat: facebook
 ---

-[Facebook Pixel Server-Side API](https://developers.facebook.com/docs/marketing-api/server-side-api) allows advertisers to send events from their servers directly to Facebook.
+[Facebook Conversions API](https://developers.facebook.com/docs/marketing-api/conversions-api) allows advertisers to send events from their servers directly to Facebook.
 Server-Side events are linked to a pixel and are processed like browser pixel events.
 This means that Server-Side events are used in measurement, reporting, and optimization in the same way as browser pixel events.

-The Facebook Pixel server-side component can be used in one of two ways:
-1. In addition to the [existing Client-Side (web) Pixel](/docs/connections/destinations/catalog/facebook-pixel/).
-2. As a stand-alone, Server-Side only offering.

-For beta-testing, we are releasing the Server-Side component as a standalone destination.
+!
+Facebook Conversions API used to be called Facebook Pixel Server-Side.

 ### Other Facebook Destinations Supported by Segment

-This page is about the **Facebook Pixel Server-Side**.
+This page is about the **Facebook Conversions**.
 For documentation on other Facebook destinations, including Facebook Pixel, see the pages linked below.

 | **Facebook Destination**   | Supported by Personas |
 | ---------------------- | --------------------- |